Bachelor of Science in Athletic Training

 The University of Pittsburgh's well-established athletic training program prepares students in the prevention, recognition, treatment and rehabilitation of injuries incurred by athletes and the physically active - skills important for a career in the multidisciplinary field of sports medicine.

 Soon, a master’s degree will be required in order to become a certified athletic trainer.
 Through the fall term 2022 students may enter an accredited program at either the bachelor’s or master’s degree level.
 According to the Commission on Accreditation of Athletic Training Education, baccalaureate programs across the country may not admit, enroll, or matriculate students into the athletic training program after the start of the fall term 2022.
 The University of Pittsburgh is committed to preparing athletic training students for professional practice and is actively seeking to develop programs to meet this requirement by the mandated 2022 deadline.
 Such programs are subject to approval by the Provost before students can be admitted.

-Learn about the goals of Pitt's Athletic Training program in preparing students to become health care professionals in the exciting field of sports medicine.
+Learn about the goals of Pitt's Athletic Training program in preparing students to become confident clinicians in the exciting field of sports medicine.

 Pitt AT students gain hands-on training in a wide variety of settings such as collegiate and professional sports, secondary schools and in sports medicine clinics.
-Learn about the four clinical placements students complete during each term of the AT program.
+Learn about the four clinical placements that students complete during each term of the AT program.